npm/cli/README.md

 ## SYNOPSIS

 This is just enough info to get you up and running.

-Much more info will be available via `npm help` once it's installed.
+More info will be available via `npm help` once it's installed.

 ## IMPORTANT
 **You need node v6 or higher to run this program.**

 To install an old **and unsupported** version of npm that works on node v5